New Tracy police chief sworn in

 TRACY, Calif.
 (KTXL) -- Tracy's new police chief was sworn in at Tuesday night's City Council meeting.

-Chief Seku Millington was hired after a yearlong, nationwide search and he told FOX40 he's still getting used to the new title but he's excited to move his department forward.
+Chief Sekou Millington was hired after a yearlong, nationwide search and he told FOX40 he's still getting used to the new title but he's excited to move his department forward.

 Millington comes to Tracy after spending 19 years with the Oakland Police Department where he worked his way up to the rank of captain.